BrickSchema/brick-website/webpages/concepts.md

 * **Completeness**: A schema should represent all the information (such as a sensor’s location, type, etc.) required by building applications.
 * **Expressivity**: A schema should capture diverse relationships across entities without expanding the schema too much.
+* **Usability**: A schema should be not too complex for users to easily understand and use.
 * **Consistency**: A schema should be able to enforce consistency in modeling processes across different users.
-* **Usability**: A schema should be not too complex for users to easily understand and use.
-* **Discoverability**: A schema should have a usable query model that apps can rely upon.
 * **Extensibility**: A schema should be easily extensible to cover new concepts in a consistent way.

 ## Core Concepts